mjopenglsdl/apollo_windows/README.md

 ### Why port it to Windows?
 The original version of **Apollo** only supports the *Linux* system.
-But most people use *Windows* computor on their daily basis.
-For me, I am not willing to install another os for my desktop in order to study and test the **Apollo** source code
+But most people use *Windows* computer on their daily basis.
+For me, I am not willing to install another os on my desktop in order to study and test the **Apollo** source code

 ### Why not fork from original repo?
 When I downloaded from the original repo in *Feb 2020*, I was shocked by size: oh dear, *1.3GB*!
 I don't need the whole bunch of files in order to study its architecture.
 It makes people inconvenient to download and study it.
-Therefore, I have cut unimportant features and only left the cyber core framework.
+Therefore, I have cut unimportant features and only left the core cyber framework.
 The compiled *dll* only takes about *10MB*.

 ### Why not use Bazel for the build system?
 I am not a fan of *Java* and I don't really want to install a Java runtime on my machine.